333vinyl/old_333vinyl_source/contents/articles/the_modern_lovers-the_modern_lovers/index.md

 template: review.jade
 ---

 *The Modern Lovers* starts off with Richman counting `1-2-3-4-5-6!`, a twist on the classic four-count that begins so many songs.
-It's a little familiar, a little odd, and strangely endearing, all threads that run deep in the band's definitive proto-punk opus as well as in the work of countless artists that were inspired by the album.
+It's a little familiar, a little odd, and strangely endearing, all threads that run deep in the band's definitive proto-punk opus as well as in the work of the countless artists that were inspired by the album.

 <span class="more">